 discusses and approves the work plans of the educational institution;

-hears information and reports from the teaching staff of the institution, reports from representatives of organizations and institutions interacting with this institution on the education and upbringing of the younger generation, including reports on checking compliance with the sanitary and hygienic regime of the educational institution, on labor protection, health and life of students (students ) and other issues of educational activities of the institution;
+hears information and reports from teaching staff of the institution, reports from representatives of organizations and institutions interacting with this institution on issues of education and upbringing of the younger generation, including reports on checking compliance with the sanitary and hygienic regime of the educational institution, on labor protection, health and life of students (pupils) ) and other issues of educational activities of the institution;

-makes a decision to conduct an interim certification based on the results of the academic year, to admit students to the final certification on the basis of the Regulations on the state (final) certification of graduates of state, municipal educational institutions, transfer students to the next class or leave them for a second course; issuance of relevant documents on education, on rewarding students (pupils) for success in teaching with diplomas, certificates of merit or medals;
+makes a decision on conducting an intermediate certification based on the results of the academic year, on admitting students to the final certification on the basis of the Regulations on the state (final) certification of graduates of state and municipal educational institutions, transferring students to the next class or leaving them for a repeat course; issuing relevant documents on education, awarding students (pupils) for success in learning with diplomas, certificates of commendation or medals;

-makes decisions on the expulsion of students from an educational institution, when other measures of pedagogical and disciplinary influence have been exhausted, in the manner determined by the Law of the Russian Federation “On Education” and the charter of this educational institution.
-At the same time, the educational institution promptly (within three days) brings this decision to the attention of the relevant municipal education management department (the decision is coordinated in local governments).
+makes decisions on expulsion of students from an educational institution when other measures of pedagogical and disciplinary action have been exhausted, in the manner prescribed by the Law of the Russian Federation “On Education” and the charter of this educational institution.
+At the same time, the educational institution promptly (within three days) brings this decision to the attention of the relevant municipal education management department (the decision is approved by local government bodies).

 3. Rights and responsibilities of the Pedagogical Council

-create temporary creative associations with the invitation of specialists of various profiles, consultants to develop recommendations with their subsequent consideration by the Pedagogical Council;
+create temporary creative associations with the invitation of specialists in various fields and consultants to develop recommendations with their subsequent consideration by the Pedagogical Council;

 make a final decision on controversial issues within its competence;

-adopt, approve regulations (local acts) with competence related to associations by profession;
+adopt and approve regulations (local acts) with competence related to professional associations;

-if necessary, representatives of public organizations, institutions interacting with this institution on educational issues, parents of students, representatives of institutions participating in the financing of this institution, etc. may be invited to meetings of the Pedagogical Council of an educational institution. if this provision is stipulated in the agreement between the founder and the educational institution).
-Persons invited to the meeting of the Pedagogical Council enjoy the right of an advisory vote.
+in necessary cases, representatives of public organizations, institutions interacting with this institution on educational issues, parents of students, representatives of institutions participating in the financing of this institution, etc. may be invited to meetings of the Pedagogical Council of an educational institution, etc. The need for their invitation is determined by the chairman of the Pedagogical Council, the founder ( if this provision is stipulated in the agreement between the founder and the educational institution).
+Persons invited to a meeting of the Pedagogical Council have the right to an advisory vote.

 implementation of the work plan;

-compliance of the decisions made with the legislation of the Russian Federation on education, on the protection of children's rights;
+compliance of the decisions made with the legislation of the Russian Federation on education and the protection of children’s rights;

 approval of educational programs that do not have an expert opinion;

-adoption of specific decisions on each issue under consideration, indicating the responsible persons and deadlines.
+making specific decisions on each issue under consideration, indicating responsible persons and deadlines.

 4. Organization of the activities of the Pedagogical Council

 4.1.
-The Board of Education elects a secretary from among its members.
+The pedagogical council elects a secretary from among its members.
 The secretary of the teachers' council works on a voluntary basis.

 4.2.
-The Pedagogical Council works according to the plan, which is an integral part of the work plan of the educational institution.
+The pedagogical council works according to a plan that is an integral part of the work plan of the educational institution.

 4.3.
 Meetings of the Pedagogical Council are convened, as a rule, once a quarter in accordance with the work plan of the educational institution.

 4.4.
 Decisions of the Pedagogical Council are made by a majority vote if at least two-thirds of its members are present at the meeting (unless the voting process is stipulated by a special provision.
-In case of an equal number of votes, the voice of the Chairman of the Pedagogical Council is decisive.
+In case of an equal number of votes, the decisive vote is the chairman of the Pedagogical Council.

 4.5.
-The organization of the implementation of the decisions of the Pedagogical Council is carried out by the head of the educational institution and the responsible persons indicated in the decision.
-The results of this work are reported to the members of the Pedagogical Council at its subsequent meetings.
+The organization of implementation of decisions of the Pedagogical Council is carried out by the head of the educational institution and the responsible persons specified in the decision.
+The results of this work are reported to members of the Pedagogical Council at its subsequent meetings.

 5. Documentation of the Pedagogical Council

 5.1.
-Meetings of the Pedagogical Council are recorded in minutes.
-The protocol book records the discussion of issues submitted to the Pedagogical Council, proposals and comments of the members of the Pedagogical Council.
+Meetings of the Pedagogical Council are documented in protocol.
+The book of minutes records the progress of the discussion of issues submitted to the Pedagogical Council, the proposals and comments of the members of the Pedagogical Council.
 The minutes are signed by the chairman and secretary of the council.

 5.2.
-Protocols on the transfer of students to the next class, on graduation are drawn up by the payroll and approved by the order of the educational institution.
+Protocols on the transfer of students to the next class and on graduation are drawn up by the payroll and approved by order of the educational institution.

 5.3.
 The protocols are numbered from the beginning of the academic year.

 5.4.
-The book of protocols of the Pedagogical Council of the educational institution is included in its nomenclature of cases, is stored in the institution permanently and is transferred according to the act.
+The book of minutes of the Pedagogical Council of an educational institution is included in its nomenclature of affairs, is stored in the institution permanently and is transferred according to the act.

 5.5.
-The book of protocols of the Pedagogical Council is numbered page by page, laced, sealed with the signature of the head and the seal of the educational institution.
+The book of minutes of the Pedagogical Council is numbered page by page, laced, sealed with the signature of the head and the seal of the educational institution.

 1. General Provisions

 1.1.
-This Regulation regulates the activities of the parent committee of a general education institution, which is a self-governing body of a general education institution.
+These Regulations regulate the activities of the parent committee of a general education institution, which is a self-government body of a general education institution.

 1.2.
-The Regulations on the Parents' Committee are adopted at the school-wide parents' meeting, approved and put into effect by an order for a general educational institution in agreement with the founder.
-Changes and additions to this Regulation are made in the same manner.
+The regulations on the Parent Committee are adopted at a school-wide parent meeting, approved and put into effect by order of the educational institution in agreement with the founder.
+Changes and additions to these Regulations are made in the same manner.

 1.3.
-The Parents' Committee (hereinafter referred to as the Committee) is headed by a chairman.
-The Committee is subordinate and accountable to the school-wide parent meeting.
-The term of office of the Committee is one year (or the membership of the Committee is rotated annually by 1/3).
+The Parents Committee (hereinafter referred to as the Committee) is headed by a chairman.
+The committee is subordinate and accountable to the school-wide parent meeting.
+The term of office of the Committee is one year (or the rotation of the Committee is carried out annually by 1/3).

 1.4.
 To coordinate the work, the Committee includes the deputy head of the educational institution for educational work.

 1.5.
-The activities of the Committee are carried out in accordance with the UN Convention on the Rights of the Child, the current legislation of the Russian Federation in the field of education, the Model Regulations on a general educational institution, the charter of a general educational institution and these Regulations.
+The activities of the Committee are carried out in accordance with the UN Convention on the Rights of the Child, the current legislation of the Russian Federation in the field of education, the Model Regulations on a general education institution, the charter of a general education institution and these Regulations.

-Only those decisions of the Committee for the purpose of implementation of which an order is issued for a general educational institution are binding for execution.
+Only those decisions of the Committee for the implementation of which an order is issued for a general educational institution are binding.

 2. Main tasks

 2.1.
-Assistance to the administration of the educational institution:
+Assistance to the administration of a general education institution:

-- in improving the conditions for the implementation of the educational process, the protection of the life and health of students, the free development of the individual;
+– in improving the conditions for the implementation of the educational process, protecting the life and health of students, and the free development of personality;

 – in protecting the legal rights and interests of students;

 2.2.
-Organization of work with parents (legal representatives) of students of a general education institution to clarify their rights and obligations, the importance of a comprehensive upbringing of a child in a family.
+Organization of work with parents (legal representatives) of students of a general education institution to explain their rights and responsibilities, the importance of the comprehensive upbringing of a child in the family.

 3. Functions of the school-wide parent committee

 3.1.
-Contributes to the provision of optimal conditions for the organization of the educational process (provides assistance in terms of purchasing textbooks, preparing visual teaching aids).
+Helps ensure optimal conditions for organizing the educational process (provides assistance in purchasing textbooks and preparing visual teaching aids).

 3.2.
 Coordinates the activities of class parent committees.

 3.3.
-Conducts explanatory and advisory work among parents (legal representatives) of students about their rights and obligations.
+Conducts explanatory and advisory work among parents (legal representatives) of students about their rights and responsibilities.

 3.5.
-Participates in the preparation of a general educational institution for the new academic year.
+Participates in the preparation of the educational institution for the new academic year.

 3.6.
-Together with the administration of the educational institution, it controls the organization of the quality of nutrition for students, medical care.
+Together with the administration of the educational institution, he controls the organization of the quality of food for students and medical care.

 3.7.
-Provides assistance to the administration of a general educational institution in organizing and conducting school-wide parent meetings.
+Provides assistance to the administration of a general education institution in organizing and conducting school-wide parent meetings.

 3.8.
-Considers appeals addressed to itself, as well as appeals on issues referred by this provision to the competence of the Committee, on behalf of the head of the educational institution.
+Considers appeals addressed to itself, as well as appeals on issues referred by these regulations to the competence of the Committee, on behalf of the head of the educational institution.

 3.9.
-Discusses local acts of the educational institution on issues within the competence of the Committee.
+Discusses local acts of educational institutions on issues within the competence of the Committee.

 3.10.
-Participates in the organization of safe conditions for the implementation of the educational process, compliance with sanitary and hygienic rules and regulations.
+Takes part in organizing safe conditions for the educational process, compliance with sanitary and hygienic rules and regulations.

 3.11.
-Interacts with public organizations on the promotion of school traditions, the way of school life.
+Interacts with public organizations on the issue of promoting school traditions and the way of school life.

 3.12.
-Interacts with the teaching staff of the educational institution on the prevention of offenses, neglect and homelessness among juvenile students.
+Interacts with the teaching staff of educational institutions on issues of crime prevention, neglect and homelessness among minor students.

 3.13.
-Interacts with other self-government bodies of the educational institution on the conduct of school-wide events and other issues within the competence of the Committee.
+Interacts with other self-government bodies of educational institutions on issues of conducting school-wide events and other issues within the competence of the Committee.

 4. Rights of the parent committee

-In accordance with the competence established by these Regulations, the Committee has the right to:
+In accordance with the competence established by these Regulations, the Committee has the right:

 4.1.
-Make proposals to the administration, self-government bodies of the educational institution and receive information on the results of their consideration.
+Make proposals to the administration and self-government bodies of educational institutions and receive information about the results of their consideration.

 4.3.
-To hear and receive information from the administration of the educational institution, its self-government bodies.
+Hear and receive information from the administration of a general education institution and its self-government bodies.

 4.4.
-Call parents (legal representatives) of students to their meetings on the basis of presentations (decisions) of class parent committees.
+Summon parents (legal representatives) of students to their meetings based on recommendations (decisions) of class parent committees.

 4.5.
-Take part in the discussion of local acts of the educational institution.
+Take part in the discussion of local acts of educational institutions.

 4.6.
-Provide clarifications and take action on the appeals under consideration.
+Provide clarifications and take action on pending requests.

 4.7.
-To issue a public censure to parents who evade the upbringing of children in the family.
+Introduce public censure to parents who deviate from raising children in the family.

 4.8.
-Encourage parents (legal representatives) of students for active work in the Committee, assistance in holding school-wide events, etc.
+Encourage parents (legal representatives) of students for active work in the Committee, providing assistance in conducting school-wide events, etc.

 4.9.
-Organize permanent or temporary commissions under the leadership of the members of the Committee to perform their functions.
+Organize permanent or temporary commissions under the leadership of Committee members to perform their functions.

 4.10.
-Develop and adopt local acts (on the classroom parent committee, on permanent and temporary commissions of the Committee).
+Develop and adopt local acts (on the class parent committee, on permanent and temporary committees of the Committee).

 4.11.
-The Chairman of the Committee may be present (with subsequent informing the Committee) at individual meetings of the Pedagogical Council, other self-government bodies on issues within the competence of the Committee.
+The Chairman of the Committee may be present (with subsequent informing the Committee) at individual meetings of the pedagogical council and other self-government bodies on issues within the competence of the Committee.

 5. Responsibility of the parent committee